 When hiking in an unfamiliar location or terrain, it’s important to pack the right supplies to keep you safe and comfortable.
 In addition to the items listed above, bring a compass, emergency whistle and signaling mirror, knife, fire starter kit (including matches or lighter), extra layers of clothing, and a space blanket for added warmth if necessary.
-Also consider bringing a satellite phone or two-way radio for communication if cell service is not available.
+Also, consider bringing a satellite phone or two-way radio for communication if cell service is not available.

 How can I stay hydrated while hiking?

-Staying hydrated while hiking is crucial to maintain your energy levels and prevent dehydration.
+Staying hydrated while hiking is crucial to maintain your energy levels and preventing dehydration.
 Bring plenty of water, and consider packing a water filter or tablets if you’ll be hiking in an area with questionable water sources.
 Electrolyte tablets can also help replenish lost fluids and minerals.
 Drink water regularly throughout the day, and pay attention to your thirst levels.

 No matter where your adventure takes you, it’s important to be properly prepared with the right supplies.
 While packing for a hike can seem intimidating at first, following this checklist will help ensure you have everything necessary for an enjoyable and safe experience.
-Make sure to bring plenty of water and food, sun protection, warm layers, rain gear, emergency whistle, repair kit and tools – plus any extras that make your journey more comfortable or interesting.
+Make sure to bring plenty of water and food, sun protection, warm layers, rain gear, an emergency whistle, a repair kit, and tools – plus any extras that make your journey more comfortable or interesting.
 Knowing how to pack a hiking pack then you’ll be ready to hit the trails!